 “I had a lot of artist friends, so we would all get together and feed off of each other and teach each other stuff we didn’t know,” Eisen said.

 Eisen sought art classes at the Art Center College of Design in Pasadena, during her last year of high school.
+She also spent a lot of time learning via online art classes and says that they really helped her learn specific techniques, such as portrait painting.

 While it was during this year that Eisen began selling her artwork.
 It started with students and friends offering to buy her concept artwork, which was inspired by a band she listened to, she said.